Bachelor of Arts (BA) in Home Science Career Path

 A typical Bachelor of Arts in Home Science program includes coursework in a variety of subjects, including:

-• Human Development: This course covers the physical, cognitive, and emotional development of individuals throughout their lifespan.
+• Human Development: This course covers individuals' physical, cognitive, and emotional development throughout their lifespan.

-• Textile Science: This course focuses on the study of textiles, including their properties, production, and uses.
+• Textile Science: This course studies textiles, including their properties, production, and uses.

-• Food Science: This course covers the scientific principles involved in the production, preservation, and preparation of food.
+• Food Science: This course covers the scientific principles involved in food production, preservation, and preparation.

-• Nutrition: This course covers the principles of nutrition and the role of nutrients in maintaining health.
+• Nutrition: This course covers nutrition principles and the role of nutrients in maintaining health.

-• Interior Design: This course covers the principles of design and the use of color, light, and space in creating functional and aesthetically pleasing interior spaces.
+• Interior Design: This course covers design principles and using color, light, and space to create functional and aesthetically pleasing interior spaces.

-• Child Development: This course covers the physical, cognitive, and emotional development of children from birth to adolescence.
+• Child Development: This course covers children's physical, cognitive, and emotional development from birth to adolescence.

 • Family Studies: This course covers the dynamics of families, including family relationships, communication, and decision-making.